nathmota/funda-analysis/docs/index.md

 ## Transformation - Processing the Data

-On the transformation step, several processes were applied to the data so that could be better suited for analytics.
+On the transformation step, when running the [data processing script](https://github.com/nathmota/funda-analysis/blob/main/src/data_processing_script.py), several processes were applied to the data so that could be better suited for analytics.

-The script **loads raw data** from each province CSV file,
+At first, the script **loads raw data** from each province CSV file,

 ![Applied steps](figures/files.png)